Submitty/submitty.github.io/_docs/developer/troubleshooting/installation_troubleshooting.md

 ---
 title: Installation Troubleshooting
-category: Developer > Troubleshooting
+category: Developer > Development Troubleshooting
----

 ---

 * If your install becomes stuck on ``SSH auth method: private key`` for more than three minutes, then what you can do is open Virtual Box, navigate to your VM, and click the green "Show" button.